 Tendon sheath injections are suggested when the tissues around a tendon are painful, swollen or difficult to move.
 Tendon sheath injections on their own are unlikely to offer a cure, but can be helpful alongside other treatments such as physiotherapy, splinting and other longer term medicines.

 If your child has been referred to the balance testing clinic at Great Ormond Street Hospital (GOSH) it is so that we can carry out a series of tests to assess their balance function and to work out what is causing any problems.

-An MRI (magnetic resonance imaging) scan uses a magnetic field rather than x-rays to take pictures of your child’s body.
+An MRI (magnetic resonance imaging) scan uses a magnetic field rather than X-rays to take pictures of your child’s body.
 The MRI scanner is a hollow machine with a tube running horizontally through its middle.
 ‘Feed and wrap’ is a technique used with young babies instead of sedation or general anaesthesia.
 Generally, babies tend to fall asleep after a feed, so we take advantage of this and scan them while asleep.